RocketChat/docs-old/guides/administration/misc.-admin-guides/authentication/open-id-connect/keycloak.md

 Next, make sure you enable the new Keycloak provider.
 And click the Refresh OAuth Services button.

-If you are in a test environment with no SMTP server set make sure to disable Two-factor Authentication in Administrarion > Settings > General.&#x20;
+If you are in a test environment with no SMTP server set make sure to disable Two-factor Authentication in Administration > Settings > General.&#x20;

-If you dont have an SMTP server set make sure to disable Two-Factor Authentication in Administration > Settings > General.
+If you don't have an SMTP server set make sure to disable Two-Factor Authentication in Administration > Settings > General.

 Now logout from Rocket.Chat to view the keycloak based login option visible in the login page.